The Best Time for an Open House

 Following the herd is generally NOT good marketing advice but if you only have ONLY one day to hold your Open House, you should really pick a Saturday or Sunday afternoon.

-The weekend Open House is kinda like football on Sunday…it’s become tradition and people expect it which is actually a good thing when it comes to fitting your property into as many buyers’ schedules as possible.
+The weekend Open House is kinda like football on Sunday…its become tradition and people expect it which is actually a good thing when it comes to fitting your property into as many buyers’ schedules as possible.

 Here’s why holding a weekend afternoon Open House is a good idea: